JuliaApproximation/HarmonicOrthogonalPolynomials.jl/README.md

-# SphericalHarmonics.jl
+# HarmonicOrthogonalPolynomials.jl
-A Julia package for working with spherical harmonic expansions
+A Julia package for working with spherical harmonic expansions and harmonic polynomials in  balls.